CorpGlory/grafana-plugin-template-webpack/README.md

 * simple [circleci](https://circleci.com/gh/ryantxu/grafana-plugin-template-webpack) config
 * ...

+# TODO
+* icon
+* tests

 # Wishlist
-* easier debugging?  view sources is all minified
+* better debugging?  view sources is all minified :(
 * react...
 * simple tests & circleci verification
+* 'release' script.  'dist' is ignored... but release script should make a branch add dist and remove the .gitignore... then tag it?
+    * pull requests with dist included are really annoying

 # Build plugin